 Premium member Kim McKay joined our Leadership Gathering on Necker Island in 2016.
-Two years on, the CEO of Klick Communications reflects on her life-changing trip, and how meeting a group of incredible Business Chicks has transformed her thinking and the way she runs her business.
+Two years later, the Founder of Klick X reflected on her life-changing trip, and how meeting a group of incredible Business Chicks has transformed her thinking and the way she runs her business.
 She writes…

-Over this winter 2018, I took a sabbatical, fact-finding, re-boot odyssey across Europe.
+Over the winter of 2018, I took a sabbatical, fact-finding, re-boot odyssey across Europe.
 I built my itinerary around a very important reunion in Champagne, France (uh-huh), with my alumni from my week on Necker Island with an amazing group of nine CEOs, business owners and all-round wonder women.

 These women are trailblazers in law, wine making, mining, T&D, property, one even owns that biz Edible Blooms that delivers insane bouquets of chocolates (you can thank me later).
 But we didn’t go around saying “I’m a CEO you know”.
 I can tell you about them in terms of their dance moves, their nicknames ‘Queen tuff mudda’ is one, a signature laugh or a story they told that had everyone wetting their pants.